ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 LangGraph allows us to generate a visual diagram of the graph.

-First let's save `diagram.mmd` to save a mermaid representation of our graph:
+There are multiple ways to do this, but we will do it in two parts.
+First we save a mermaid representation of our graph (as `diagram.mmd`):

 ```typescript
 import fs from 'fs';